 UN Ocean Conference 2022

-The forthcoming Ocean Conference, co-hosted by the Governments of Kenya and Portugal, comes at a critical time as the world is strengthening its efforts to mobilize, create and drive solutions to realize the 17 Sustainable Development Goals by 2030.
-As one of the first milestones of UN Secretary-General Antonio Guterres’ newly launched Decade of Action for the Sustainable Development Goals, the Conference will propel much needed science-based innovative solutions aimed at starting a new chapter of global ocean action.
+The Ocean Conference, co-hosted by the Governments of Kenya and Portugal, came at a critical time as the world is strengthening its efforts to mobilize, create, and drive solutions to realize the 17 Sustainable Development Goals by 2030.
+As one of the first milestones of UN Secretary-General Antonio Guterres’ newly launched Decade of Action for the Sustainable Development Goals, the Conference propeled much-needed science-based innovative solutions aimed at starting a new chapter of global ocean action.

 UN Decade of Ocean Science for Sustainable Development

 The UN Decade of Ocean Science for Sustainable Development (2021-2030) is an opportunity for nations to work together to generation the global ocean science needed to support the sustainable development of our shared ocean.
 It creates a new foundation across the science-policy interface to strengthen the management of our oceans and coasts for the benefit of humanity, and strengthen the international cooperation needed to develop the scientific research and innovative technologies that can connect ocean science with the needs of society.

 World Oceans Day, celebrated each year on 8 June, reminds every one of the major role the ocean has in everyday life.
 The purpose of the Day is to inform the public of the impact of human actions on the ocean, develop a worldwide movement of citizens for the ocean, and mobilize and unite the world’s population on a project for the sustainable management of the ocean.